trailofbits/cb-multios/cqe-challenges/CROMU_00025/README.md

 The second class of vulnerability is a use after free.

 ### CWE classification
 The first is CWE-129: Improper Validation of Array Index.
-The product uses untrusted input when calculating or using an array cgc_index, but the product does not validate or incorrectly validates the cgc_index to ensure the cgc_index references a valid position within the array.
-Also known as out-of-bounds array cgc_index.
+The product uses untrusted input when calculating or using an array index, but the product does not validate or incorrectly validates the index to ensure the index references a valid position within the array.
+Also known as out-of-bounds array index.

 The second is CWE-416: Use after free.
 Referencing memory after it has been freed.